kids

 Pizza Garden

 Last year we decided with the kids to have a go at gowing a pizza garden.
+We started by putting small tomato plants into a grow bag.

+We got the kids to do a design for their pizza herb container.
 They then painted this on, we used little pots of acrylic paint(it is water resistant when dry.
+We chose to plant Basil, Garlic, Oregano and Parsley (seedlings we purchased)

-A few weeks later the kids were able to harvest some of their crop.
+A few weeks later they were able to harvest some of their crop.
 We then made a sauce for their pizza using the tomatoes and herbs.
+Yummy, what a great way to get kids interested in gardening

 Easy herbs for kids